tanvimehta11/Data-Science-Prerequisites/README.md

 # Data-Science-Prerequisites
-This repository contains all the pre-requisite notebooks for my internship as a Machine Learning Developer at Technocolabs.
+This repository contains all the pre-requisite notebooks for Data Science.

 It includes some of the micro-courses from kaggle.
 They are enlisted below: